Internal Dispute Resolution Procedures

 If you are not satisfied with the response to your complaint, you may contact the Credit and Investments Ombudsman (of which we and BLSSA Pty Ltd are members) on:

 Fax: 02 9273 8440

-If the complaint is about privacy and the complainant is not satisfied with the outcome of our investigations, the complainant may ask the Office of the Australia Information Commissioner to consider the complaint.
-The Information Commissioner can be contacted online at http://www.oaic.gov.au/privacy/making-a-privacy-complaint or on 1300 363 992.
+If the complaint is about privacy and you are not satisfied with the outcome of our investigations, you may ask the Office of the Australian Information Commissioner to consider the complaint.
+The Information Commissioner can be contacted online at http://www.oaic.gov.au/privacy/making-aprivacy-complaint or on 1300 363 992.

 All staff and consultants who deal with (or are likely to deal with) clients, are aware of the names, titles and telephone numbers of our and BLSSA Pty Ltd’s Complaints Officers.

 Each staff member and consultant is also instructed in how to transfer a client who has a complaint to our Complaints Officer or BLSSA Pty Ltd’s Complaints Officer; and what client details to record if the Complaints Officers are for any reason unavailable (this information will include a minimum of the name, telephone number, and description of the product or transaction to which the client’s complaint relates).
 We and BLSSA Pty Ltd do not to charge any fee in respect to any complaint.

 We will provide a written acknowledgement of receipt of the complaint to the client as soon as possible, unless the complaint is otherwise resolved in the meantime.

 We will ensure that a final response is given to you as soon as possible, but within twenty one (21), thirty (30) or forty five (45) days of receipt of the complaint.

 If we or BLSSA Pty Ltd are unable to deal with the complaint as it relates to a third party (for example, a lender), we or BLSSA Pty Ltd may ask you to contact the relevant third party.